winstonbedwar/congapp/README.md

 # congapp
-2025-2026 Congressional App Challenge submission by Vijeta Garg, Winston Law, Tanush Lingala, Tanush Kandpal
+2025-2026 Congressional App Challenge submission by Vijeta Garg, Winston Law, Tanush Lingala, Tanush Kandpal **NOTE:** we originally did all our coding on the frontend branch and then moved it here...please check that branch to see our code properly : )
 # about
 An app that aims to increase youth political literacy in the US : )